stoppert/kingsage_enhancement_suite/docs/en/barracks.md

 Under normal circumstances mass discharge discharges the amount of troops specified in the formfields.
 When `customize mass discharge` is activated KES will discharge only excess troops.

-**Beispiel**
+**Example**

-Troops avaible: 12000 Berserker
++ Troops avaible: 12000 Berserker
-Input: 10000 Berserker
++ Input: 10000 Berserker

-Result with customize mass discharge 10000 Berserker Result without customize mass discharge 2000 Berserker
++ Result with customize mass discharge 10000 Berserker
++ Result without customize mass discharge 2000 Berserker

 ## Simulator

 > **Requirements**

 > + `Customize simulator` is activated on the settings page

 **How it works**